nhachem/stitchr/README.md

 ```

 ``` $STITCHR_ROOT/bash/runExamples.sh```
-runs a battery of tests moving a group of objects as well as a list of objects
+runs a battery of tests transforming a group/lidt of objects as well as a list of object

-#### Move objects from a JDBC source persistence by specifying the object as a select query.
+#### Transform objects from a JDBC source persistence by specifying the object as a select query.

-This is supported by providing the select query in the  DataSet.query attribute and tagging the DataSet.mode as "base".
-The system will then push down the query to the source JDBC persistence and return a handle to the result initialized in the runtime in session database.
+This is supported by providing the select query in the DataSet.query attribute and tagging the DataSet.mode as "base."
+The system will then push down the query to the source JDBC persistence and return a handle to the result initialized in the runtime in-session database.
 The materialization of the result to any target can be associated as well.
 ### DataSet object and Data Persistence container registration
+     NOTE: THIS IS NOT SUPPORTED AT THIS MOMENT AND TURNED OFF
 #### Automated Registration of a set of DataSet from a JDBC persistence source

 This is supported through `com.stitchr.app.AutoRegisterService`.